camunda-consulting/camunda-7-code-examples/order-confirmation-rules/README.md

 # What does it demonstrate?

 * How to build an simple JSF application including a simple BPMN 2.0 Process
-* Can be used for demonstrating Process Automation with camunda BPM platform on a Java EE 6 environment
+* Can be used for demonstrating process automation with [camunda BPM platform](http://camunda.org/) on a Java EE 6 environment
 * How to use [Drools](http://www.jboss.org/drools/) to implement business rules
 * How to create [Arquillian](http://arquillian.org) integration tests for your process application